 Velocity goes through a cycle from 0 to vm and then back down again to 0 and decreasing to −vm before increasing back to 0.
 All of the values of velocity between −vm and +vm are covered.
 The probability density function Q(v) for velocity is then

 where S is the normalizing factor.
 It is given by

 This is identical to the evaluation of the normalizing factor T for displacements.
 The value of S is π.
 Thus

 This is the shape of the probability distribution for particle velocity.

 Since the momentum p of the particle is equal to mv

 The Uncertainty Principle requires that

-When σx and σp are replaced by their formulas in a harmonic oscillator the result is
+When σx and σp are replaced by the formulas derived above (which are the same as for a harmonic oscillator) the result is